ssreekanth2000/project_2/report2.md

 ![alt text](https://github.com/ssreekanth2000/project_2/blob/master/photos/inc_exe1.png)

-Interesting observation that increasing confidence in the federal government is correlated with lower incomes.
+Interesting observation that increasing confidence in the federal government is related to lower incomes.

 Looking at these relationships the increased trust in the government, particularly among young people can be attributed to 3 major factors.